Psychologist Therapist Counselling Hamilton

-*Each therapy plan is directly reviewed & monitored by Dr. Jennifer Barbera C. Psych.
+*Each therapy plan is directly reviewed by Dr. Jennifer Barbera C. Psych.

-*Dr. Barbera works very closely with her close-knit team that truly cares & we continually elicit client feedback to ensure we can best meet needs.
+*Dr. Barbera works very closely with some highly skilled and compassionate therapists who truly care & we continually elicit client feedback to ensure we can best meet needs.

 *Psychological services are covered by most extended-benefit plans, however, it is important to verify your coverage with your insurer.

 Are there things that you want to better understand about yourself?

 Are there things that you wish you could change about yourself?

 Are there things that still bother you that you wish you could let go of or heal from?